saltudelft/type4py-vscode-ext/README.md

 3. Open `src/extension.ts` in VSCode, open *"Select Environment"*, and run in *"VS Code Extension Development"*
 4. Open a Python source code file, open the Command Palette, and run the *"Type4Py: Infer type annotations"* command.
 5. After a success message pops up, fill function annotations as usual (e.g. `x:` or `def ...) ->`), and type completion items will show up (if available)

+# Roadmap
+Here are the desirable features for future releases.
+- Implementing a caching solution to preserve type predictions when source files change.
+- Enabling the type-checking process for the Type4Py's predictions using [mypy](https://github.com/python/mypy), preferably at the client-side.

 # Contributors
 ## Researchers & Developers